Background

 Project Aims

-The objective is to explore the current extent and type of evidence in relation to end of life prescribing practices for people with Parkinson’s disease and Lewy body dementia.
-We aim to provide an overview of the available literature and consider where further research is needed.
+The study explores the current extent and type of evidence in relation to end of life prescribing practices for people with Parkinson’s disease and Lewy body dementia.
+We will provide an overview of the available literature and consider where further research is needed.
 A further aim is to share best practice and latest evidence nationally amongst health and social care professionals through a community of practice.

 Project Activity

-We are currently undertaking a literature review of the current evidence on end of life prescribing in Parkinson’s disease and Lewy body dementia.
-The objective of this review is to understand the extent and type of evidence in relation to end of life prescribing practices for people with Parkinson’s disease and Lewy body dementia.
-Dr Allison Bentley has ongoing involvement with the national Lewy Body Society Dementia Community of Practice (CoP).
+We conducted a literature review of the current evidence on end of life prescribing in Parkinson’s disease and Lewy body dementia.
+The objective of this review was to understand the extent and type of evidence in relation to end of life prescribing practices for people with Parkinson’s disease and Lewy body dementia.

 Anticipated or actual outputs